MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 !["azd up output"](media/get-started/urls.png)

+#### What happened?

+The command:
+- clones the repo to your development environment.
+Open your editor of choice to browse the code.
+- provisions the Azure resources.
+Open Azure portal and search for resource group containing your environment name.
+- builds and deploys the application to Azure.
 Select the web application URL to launch the ToDo app.
-Create a new collection and add some items.
+You can create a new collection or add a new item by hitting "enter"

 ### Clean up resources
 When you're done, you can delete all the Azure resources created with this template by running the following command: